DSC01584.jpg

 August 2015-August 2016

-Currently reporting two enterprise or news-driven stories per week, 1000-2000 words each, plus occasional long-form features (3,000+ words).
+Currently reporting two enterprise or news-driven stories per month, 2000-3000 words each, plus occasional long-form features (4,000+ words).
 Cultivating sources and conducting interviews by phone or in person.
-Specific topics covered include community development finance, minority- and women-owned enterprise lending and technical assistance, public procurement, worker-owned businesses, urban planning and anti-gentrification strategies, participatory budgeting.
+Specific topics covered include community development finance, minority- and women-owned enterprise lending and technical assistance, public procurement, worker-owned businesses, urban planning and anti-gentrification strategies, participatory budgeting, cooperatives, community land trusts and other community-owned real estate models.

 Freelance journalist